DDQXZcp/PolyU_2020_sem2/EIE3333/Tutorial4_practice.md

 4. Repeat Question 3 using the Go-Back-N ARQ protocol with a window size of 7.
 Ignore the overhead due to the header and trailer.

+The time for the first ack arrives = tframe + 2tprop = 51ms (2a+1)

+The time for sending 7 frames = 7 tframe = 7ms (W)

+### So the utilization is not 1 and the server has to wait.
+In this case, each window transmission takes 51ms.

-For all frames exept the last frame
+For all frames exept the last window

 The time for one transmission cycle (1 frame) = tframe + 2tprop = 51ms

-For the last frame
+For the last window

-The time for one transmission cycle (1 frame) = tframe + 2tprop = 51ms
+The time for one transmission cycle (1 frame) = 6frame + 2tprop = 6 + 2=8ms

+Total time = 51*142 + 8 = 7.298s

+5. Repeat Question 3 using the Selective-Repeat ARQ protocol with a window size of 4.
+Ignore the overhead due to the header and trailer.

+We need to send 1000/4 = 250 windows

+The time for the first ack arrives = tframe + 2tprop = 51ms

+The time for sending 4 frames = 4 tframe = 4ms

+So the utilization is not 1 and the server has to wait.
+In this case, each window transmission takes 51ms.

+For the last windows, we need to wait for the acknowledgement of the last frame, so

+Total delay = 249 x 51 ms + 4 tframe + 2tprop = 12.699 + 0.054 = 12.753s

+其实核心就是因为最后一个window后面加了 2tprop， 3种情况都一样的